 Support for iOS 8 has been formally discontinued and only iOS devices which can run iOS 9 or greater are currently supported by OzRunways.
 If you are looking for a new device it is best to purchase the latest possible version of iPad you can afford to ensure the longest life.
 We do not recommend second hand iPad mini 2 or iPad Air models.
 Older devices will also struggle to render the app nicely with all the features enabled, such as weather radar.

-iPad mini 4 (Cellular) - Apple Price as of December 2018 $529 AUD (cellular 128GB).
+iPad mini 5 (Cellular) - The new iPad mini 5, released early 2019, is the latest model in the iPad mini line.
+Apple price as at August 2021 is $799 AUD (cellular 64GB).
 This is the go to device for a small iPad solution.
 These iPads are the small, A5 sized devices.
 Easy to transport, but smaller maps & ERSA due to smaller screen size.
 Lots of people prefer them due to the portability, but make sure the screen size suits your needs (these are the smallest screen CASA will approve if you are an AOC holder).
-The mini 4 is a powerful device, and still performs well considering its age.

-iPad Pro Cellular - Apple Price December 2018 $1179 AUD (Cellular 64GB, 10.5") The most awesome iPads ever.
-The 12.9" is too large for the cockpit, but the 10.5" or 11" can work for you if you prefer the 'bigger' sized device.
+iPad Pro (Cellular) The most awesome iPads ever.
+The 12.9" is too large for the cockpit, but the new 11" Pro can work for you if you prefer the 'bigger' sized device.
 About half our subscribers prefer this model due to the bigger screen size.
 The Pro is extremely fast and features the most readable screen in bright sunlight.
 The larger 12.9" device is great if you need an OzRunways install for the crew room, classroom or Operations Desk.

-iPad (2018) Cellular - Apple Price as of December 2018 $669 AUD (Cellular 32GB) This is a solid device for running OzRunways.
-This iPad is perfect for most budgets and starts at a decent price for the 32GB model, with the 128GB model only costing $799.
+iPad (Cellular) This is a solid device for running OzRunways.
+This iPad is perfect for most budgets and starts at a decent price for the 32GB model ($699 as at August 2021), with the 128GB model only costing $849 (as at August 2021).

-iPad Air - While the iPad Air will run iOS 12, we recommend users who have an iPad Air start thinking about replacing that device.
+Old iPad Air - While the Old iPad Air will run iOS 12, we recommend users who have an Old iPad Air start thinking about replacing that device.

 iPad 2 - This device is no longer suitable for using OzRunways.
 If you still have an iPad 2, we suggest replacing it from use as an EFB in the near term.
 It is more than likely 2nd Generation devices such as the iPad 2 are over 5 years old.
 Older devices present more hazards when used as EFB's, with one problem being battery life which will have degraded over the life of the device - probably to an unacceptable level.
 Add to this known problems with iOS 9, poor screen resolution and low CPU performance and it is safe to say the days of the iPad 2 are behind us.
 OzRunways does not develop for, or test on an iPad 2 any longer.